 Some estimates indicate that dimensional weight pricing could increase shipping charges by $550 million annually beginning in 2015.

-Even before dimensional weight pricing went into effect in 2015, Kyana Packaging Solutions has been leading the way to educate our customers on how to navigate these changes and mitigate their impact.
+Even before dimensional weight pricing went into effect in 2015, Kyana Packaging Solutions has been leading the way to educate our customers on how to navigate these changes and

 Learn how right-size packaging and efficient materials can ensure items arrive safely without incurring undue cost.

 We are ready to partner with you to provide the right packaging solutions to reduce and optimize your package sizes.
-Investing in Kyana Packaging Solutions will lead to lower shipping costs in general, but the savings is especially acute when dimensional weight pricing is applicable.
+Investing in Kyana Packaging Solutions will lead to lower shipping costs in general, but the savings are especially acute when dimensional weight pricing is applicable.

 Box measurements are always expressed in the three inside dimensions: Length X Width X Height